MicrosoftDocs/windows-dev-docs/terminal/customize-settings/startup.md

 - The tab layout of each window, including the layout and profile of each pane, but not any contents of those panes

+- If your shell is configured to report the [current working directory](../tutorials/new-tab-same-directory.md) that will be saved as well

 **Property name:** `firstWindowPreference`

 **Necessity:** Optional